David Crosby Cannabis Licensing Opportunity

 "My wife and I grow our own weed.
 It's legal to grow a few plants in California.
 We talk to our plants and we enjoy that.
 We also bake fantastic Ginger Snap cookies and Chocolate Chip Cookies."

 “I’m getting in it for several reasons.
 First, because people have been asking me to do this forever - Also, because it’s fun.
-Getting high is fun, people who get high are fun and marijuana is fun - and I like to have fun in my life.
-I like building a fire and playing with the dogs."
+Getting high is fun, people who get high are fun and marijuana is fun - and I like to have fun in my life."

 "With legalization expanding around the world, now is the right time."